-Florida Construction LoanA two time close construction to perm loan to build the home you really want.
+Florida Construction LoanA one time close construction loan to build the home you really want.

 Florida Construction Loan Breakdown